Feed BC in post-secondary institutions

 Some of NVIT’s current local food suppliers and partners are: Shulus Gardens (Lower Nicola Indian Band), NVIT Greenhouse, Nicola Valley Meats.

-Okanagan College (OC) is proud to be a Feed BC partner and a leader in innovation and community partnerships that bring local, fresh food to campus programs and services that celebrate the region’s food and agriculture diversity.
+Okanagan College (OKAN) is proud to be a Feed BC partner and a leader in innovation and community partnerships that bring local, fresh food to campus programs and services that celebrate the region’s food and agriculture diversity.

 Local food suppliers: